serpent213/probytes/README.md

 ## Components

-proper:bytes (p:b) consists of smallish Ruby daemon for data collection and a not-so-smallish JavaScript client.
+proper:bytes (p:b) consists of a smallish Ruby daemon for data collection and a not-so-smallish JavaScript client.
 The daemon exports a static JSON dataset for consumption by the client, no web accessible server component is required.

 ## Development